isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Use RAII lock guards (`lock_guard`, `unique_lock`, `shared_lock`), never call `mutex.lock` and `mutex.unlock` directly (RAII)
 * Prefer non-recursive locks (often used to work around bad reasoning, overhead)
-* Join your threads! (because of `std::terminate` in destructor if not joined or detached... is there a good reason to detach threads?) -- ??? could support library provide a RAII wrapper for `std::thread`?
+* Join your threads! (because of `std::terminate` in destructor if not joined or detached ... is there a good reason to detach threads?) -- ??? could support library provide a RAII wrapper for `std::thread`?
 * If two or more mutexes must be acquired at the same time, use `std::lock` (or another deadlock avoidance algorithm?)
 * When using a `condition_variable`, always protect the condition by a mutex (atomic bool whose value is set outside of the mutex is wrong!), and use the same mutex for the condition variable itself.
 * Never use `atomic_compare_exchange_strong` with `std::atomic<user-defined-struct>` (differences in padding matter, while `compare_exchange_weak` in a loop converges to stable padding)